Home » History of MDS Global

 This corresponded with the latest release of the platform: a cloud-based solution designed to monetise MVNOs, IoT and B2B service providers.

-Learn more about MDS Global's CMP
+Learn more about MDS Global's CMPGrowing and changing

 Today, MDS Global has around 250 employees across its Warrington and Limerick offices.
 We have won numerous awards for our BSS and Managed Service solutions, including Best MVNO Facilitator, and are one of the world’s most recognised and trusted providers of BSS-as-a-Service.